skyleronken/InsurgentFramework/README.md

 <h5>Todo</h5>
 <ul>
-<li> CommandObject - to_string method, to allow the building of CommandObjects manually and than transformed into a string for sending.
-<li> Have results go back to the CommandObject, and the responses parsed from the CommandObject accordingly to be handed to the encoder.</li>
 <li> Beahviors modules. i.e: What to do when no nodes can be contacted; chunking up response data; chunking responses to occur per command or per beacon;</li>
 <li> Prevent replays </li>
 <li> Add active day and active hour calculation to calculate_sleep()</li>